 The state where your employees work can have a big impact on the workers’ compensation premium you’ll pay.
 Each state has its own workers' compensation laws, and each state has a rating bureau that sets the baseline rate used in calculating how much you’ll pay in insurance premiums.

-Some states also run their own insurance funds that sell workers' compensation insurance.
+Some states also run their own insurance funds that sell workers' comp coverage.
 In four states – North Dakota, Ohio, Washington, and Wyoming – businesses are required to buy their workers' comp policy from the state fund, also called a monopolistic state fund.

 Just as most states require by law that businesses with employees purchase workers' comp, they also typically mandate that small business owners carry commercial auto insurance if they have business-owned vehicles.